Aberdeen, Kamloops: Housing

 As one of the fastest-growing neighbourhoods in Kamloops, Aberdeen has become a popular location to live for both new and current residents, with a mix of multi-unit condominiums ranging from 3-floor to larger single-family dwellings.
 It is one of the most transit-accessible neighbourhoods of Kamloops, serviced by both the Aberdeen #7 and Pacific Way #4 bus routes.
 It is within walking distance of industrial Southgate as well as both Lower and Upper Sahali.

 Business

 While Aberdeen is primarily residential, there are some major retailers, including Costco.
 Aberdeen is also home to many of the city's hotels, mainly situated on the Rogers Way corridor between Hugh Allan Drive, one of the neighbourhood's main thoroughfares, and Highway 5A.Aberdeen is also home to Cascades Casino.

 Education

 There are two elementary schools in the area, Aberdeen Elementary, and Pacific Way Elementary.
 Both service grades K-7.
+There currently is no high school serving the Aberdeen area, however, building one is top priority for the local School District 73 Kamloops/Thompson School Board.
 There is an Aberdeen Community Association.